Bank of America Tower (Manhattan): Superstructure

 The Bank of America Tower's superstructure is built with steel and concrete.
 The mechanical core, containing the stairs and elevators, is surrounded by concrete shear walls that encase a light steel framework.
 The rest of the structure is made of steel.
 The mixture used in the superstructure's concrete is 45 percent slag, a byproduct of blast furnaces.
 By using slag, the builders avoided emitting 50,000 t of carbon dioxide greenhouse gas, which would have been produced through the normal cement manufacturing process.
 The slag accounts for 68000 yd3 of the concrete used in the Bank of America Tower.
 In addition, 60 percent of the steel in the superstructure is recycled material.
 A large proportion of the building's materials were sourced from within 500 mi of New York City.

 Vertical loads from the center of the building are distributed into the tower's core.
 The steel beams rest directly on the tops of the two highest elevator banks, where the loads are relatively small.
 Two perpendicular supporting trusses are placed above the two lowest elevator banks to distribute the larger vertical loads from higher floors.
 Diagonal columns are also used to carry vertical loads inward.
-The centers of the perimeter columns are spaced every 20 ft and begin sloping inward at different heights.
+The centers of the perimeter columns are spaced every 20 ft and begin sloping inward at different heights; only one of the beams is completely vertical.
 At locations where vertical and diagonal columns intersect, tie beams and connections are installed to counteract horizontal loads.
 Horizontal trusses are used at the 3rd, 4th, 11th, and 12th stories, where the southeast corner columns all slope inward; the trusses carry lateral loads from the columns to the mechanical core's shear walls.
 Box columns, measuring 24 by 24 in, are used at the base to carry the higher loads of the upper stories.

 The floor slabs are made of 3 in composite metal decks.
 The slab-to-slab distance, or the height between different stories' floor slabs, is 14.5 ft.
 The perimeter of the tower stories is typically 40 ft from the core, and the filler beams underneath the floor slabs are 18 in deep.
 At the northeast and southwest corners, the perimeter is 55 ft from the core, so these beams are cantilevered from the perimeter.
 The engineers considered using thicker filler beams and additional columns, but these were both rejected because they reduced the amount of available space.
 The tips of the cantilevered beams are connected vertically to distribute live loads among several stories.
 Above Stephen Sondheim Theatre, plate girders transfer the vertical loads to the side walls of the theater's auditorium.
 A Vierendeel truss was also installed so views from the facade's windows were not blocked.